-Canon 1300D versus Fujifilm X30
+Canon 1300D vs Fujifilm X30

-The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X30 are two digital cameras that were revealed to the public, respectively, in March 2016 and August 2014.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X30 are two digital cameras that were announced, respectively, in March 2016 and August 2014.
 The 1300D is a DSLR, while the X30 is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and a 2/3 (X30) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 12 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X30 is considerably smaller (34 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the X30 are weather-sealed.